lindesaysh/MRSea/README.md

 The latest stable version is **1.5** (10/12/2023)

-The latest development version is on the Master branch.
+The latest development version is on the development branch.

 The [MRSea](https://lindesaysh.github.io/MRSea) packages allows the fitting of **spatially adaptive regression splines using SALSA**.